 by Susan Flantzer © Unofficial Royalty 2013

-Besides having an American mother, Prince Albert II of Monaco has a Scottish great-grandmother, and not on his mother’s side, but on his father’s side.
+Besides having an American mother, Prince Albert II of Monaco has a Scottish great-grandmother on his father’s side.
 Lady Mary Victoria Hamilton was born on December 11, 1850, at Hamilton Palace in South Lanarkshire, Scotland.
 Her father was William Alexander Anthony Archibald Hamilton, 11th Duke of Hamilton.
 The Duke of Hamilton is the Premier Peer of Scotland and head of both the House of Hamilton and the House of Douglas.
 Her mother was Princess Marie Amelie of Baden.
 Through her mother, Lady Mary Victoria was a third cousin of Emperor Napoléon III of France and first cousin of Queen Carola of Saxony, Queen Stephanie of Portugal, King Carol I of Romania, and Countess Marie of Flanders (mother of King Albert I of the Belgians).

 Lady Mary Victoria had two elder brothers:

 Mary Victoria and Albert never reconciled.
 Their marriage was annulled by the Roman Catholic Church in 1880 and civilly dissolved the same year by Prince Charles III of Monaco.
-Their son Prince Louis was raised in Baden by his maternal grandmother and did not see his father until he was 11-years-old.
-At that point in time, Louis returned to Monaco to be trained for his future royal duties.
+Their son Prince Louis was raised in Baden by his maternal grandmother and did not see his father until he was 11 years old, when he returned to Monaco to be trained for his future royal duties.
 He succeeded his father as Prince Louis II in 1922 and is the grandfather of Prince Rainier III of Monaco and the great-grandfather of Prince Albert II of Monaco.

 Mary Victoria married a second time in 1880 to Count Tassilo Festetics de Tolna, a Hungarian noble.
 The couple had four children.
 Through this marriage, Mary Victoria is the great-grandmother of fashion designer Prince Egon von Fürstenberg, socialite and actress Princess Ira von Fürstenberg, and the Czech Minister of Foreign Affairs Prince Karel Schwarzenberg.